MostafaAshraf11/flask_task/README.md

    ```

 ### Option 2: Using Docker
-1. Create a `Dockerfile` in the project directory with the following content:
+1. use the `Dockerfile` in the project directory with the following content:
    ```dockerfile
    FROM python:3.9-slim